MusicDataset/md_homepage/content/musics/s/SonataNo.1inCMajorOp.1(2)-Johannes Brahms.md

 ---
-title: Johannes Brahms - Sonata No. 1 in C Major Op.
+title: Sonata No. 1 in C Major Op.
 1 (2)
 description: This is the description for Sonata No. 1 in C Major Op.
 1 by Johannes Brahms
 composers: [Johannes Brahms]
 periods: [Romantic]